 It’s like those one-in-a-million games when the quarterback cuts loose a Hail Mary Pass that’s snagged in the end zone to win the game.
 Everyone’s expectations are exceeded but it’s a desperation play – thrilling but far too dangerous.
 You can never count on it.
 The extreme effort might win one game but the team with a reliable, solid, can-do work ethic wins the season.
+Face it, exceeding expectations is a bad business plan.

 Expectations – they’re the easiest thing to have and the hardest thing to meet.
 Expectations aren’t a deliverable.
 They are what the people involved want the outcome to be.
 Expectations are their vision of the final results and experience.